matteo-pellegrini/LatInfLexi/data_sheet.md

 The forms have been generated exploiting the information provided in the database of a morphological analyzer of Latin, Lemlat 3.0 (https://github.com/CIRCSE/LEMLAT3).
 The frequencies have been obtained from Tombeur's (1998) *Thesaurus Formarum Totius Latinitatis*.
+The feature-value specifications for sounds are based on Cser (2020) *The Phonology of Classical Latin*, with some adaptations, mostly to account for the sounds that are present in this database but not in Cser's account because they are only (possibly) attested in loanwords -- e.g., aspirated consonants.
+The feature-value specifications for cells are based on the categories used in most traditional descriptions of Latin.

 **How were paradigms separated between lexemes (eg. in the case of homonyms or variants) ?
 What theoretical or practical choices were made ?**